 Previous News

-2022: Performance with Jackson (MI) Symphony Orchestra of “Warsaw Concerto” by Richard Addinsell
+2022: Performance with Jackson (MI) Symphony Orchestra of “Warsaw Concerto” by Richard Addinsell. https://www.youtube.com/watch?v=R-V4zb_QLyE

 2021: Named Distinguished Professor Emeritus by the Board of Regents of Texas Tech University

 2020: Joined the presenter faculty on the UK-based instructional site “Practising the Piano” (Online Academy).
-Looking forward to releasing many videos there on various topics.
+Have released many videos there on various topics.
 Here is a link to the first release:

 July 2017: Article published in Brain and Cognition 115:47-55: “Mirror neuron activation of musicians and non-musicians in response to motion captured piano performances”